 Red 3 (grade) 27.5km with 1350m ascent, 1110m descent

 Again we utilise the fanastic Austrian bus services to skip a long and less exciting section of the trail, starting this stage instead at the pretty lakeside village of Fernsteinsee.
 From Fernsteinsee a path rises through a high valley to two cols with a steep descent and a crossing of a scree slope inbetween, before a walk down to the Anhalter Hütte.
-After the Anhalter Hütte (closed for 2020 and 2021) we drop North and then West to the Plötzigtal and round to Egg and the pretty village of Bschlabs.
+After the Anhalter Hütte (closed for 2021) we drop North and then West to the Plötzigtal and round to Egg and the pretty village of Bschlabs.

 Auberge in Bschlabs (Breakfast and Dinner)

 Red 3 (grade) 0-39km with 350m ascent, 670m descent

 From Bschlabs we drop into and out of the Bschabtal valley and start the traverse path to Gutschau in the Lechtal and then Häselgehr over fields.
 Follow the Lech before crossing to the Innerhofweg on the North and dropping to Elbigenalp.
 Valley tracks lead to Bach, then up above Stockach, and down to Holzgau.
 Climb to the bridge above Holzgau and drop to Hägerau and Steeg.
 Due to the length of this day, we actually recommend taking the bus from Häselgehr to Holzgau to make the day more manageable.

 Red 3 (grade) 20.5km with 1290m ascent, 1190m descent